Xilinx/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/source/userguide.rst

 2. **Allocate the Queues to a function**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 QDMA IP supports maximum of 2048 queues.
-By default there are no queues assigned to the functions.
+By default, all functions have 0 queues assigned.

 ``qmax`` configuration parameter enables the user to update the number of queues for a PF.
 This configuration parameter indicates "Maximum number of queues associated for the current pf".

 If the queue allocation needs to be different for any PF, access the qmax sysfs entry and set the required number.

-Once the number of queues for any PF is changed from the default value, the remaining set of queues among the 2048 queues are evenly distributed for the remaining PFs.

 Display the current value: